Smarty-Pants-Inc/botpack/SPEC.md

 ### 17.4 Agentic rubric-based end-to-end tests (must-have)

-Botyard should ship an agentic test harness that validates real workflows by instructing **multiple parallel agents** to perform end-to-end scenarios and then grading results against a **rubric**.
+Botpack should ship an agentic test harness that validates real workflows botpack instructing **multiple parallel agents** to perform end-to-end scenarios and then grading results against a **rubric**.

 Principles: